-Another solution for my sensitive tummy could also be just the right … Continue reading
+Another solution for my sensitive tummy could also be just the … Continue reading

 As you may know, mom has fed us a raw food diet for several years now.
 We posted the diet and how to make it a few weeks ago.
 Since then, mom has been asked by several people if she has a recipe for a smaller amount that doesn’t use a grinder, so last week she made a small batch so she could show you how to do it.
 The process is really very much the same.

-Measure out your supplements and dissolve them in the … Continue reading
+Measure out your supplements and dissolve them … Continue reading

 When mom first started making us raw food*, she left all the skin on the chicken.
 After a few months of eating this delicious concoction, we all started getting a little fluffy, as mom called it.
 A review of the website that the recipe came from said to remove some of the skin from the chicken if that happened.